SUBSCRIBE

 What is Smart App Control?

 Smart App Control is a security feature in Windows 11 designed to block untrusted or potentially dangerous applications from running on a PC.
-Built directly into the operating system (through Windows Security), SAC leverages code signing, Microsoft’s intelligence cloud, and artificial intelligence to make real-time decisions about whether or not an app or application should be allowed to execute.
-Its goal is to minimize the risk of malware, ransomware, and unwanted software running on users’ systems — with minimal user intervention.
+Built directly into the operating system (through Windows Security), SAC leverages code signing, Microsoft’s intelligence cloud, and artificial intelligence to make real-time decisions about whether an app or application should be allowed to run.
+Its goal is to minimize the risk that malware, ransomware, and unwanted software could run on users’ systems — with minimal user intervention.

 Read the full article here